spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 To understand why, you need to read
 [this article][why-no-co-web].
-In short: its much harder to implement deep coroutines so browsers probably wont do it.
+In short: its much harder to implement deep coroutines so browser vendors probably wont do it.

 Besides being very unintuitive, this is also limiting.
 Higher order functions are succint and powerful, yet we cannot *really* use them inside async